-As COVID infections rise, nursing homes still waiting for vaccines
+As COVID Infections Rise, Nursing Homes Are Still Waiting for Vaccines

 The CDC has arranged for 25 million to 30 million people who lack health insurance or whose insurance doesn’t cover the complete cost of the vaccine to get free COVID shots at select pharmacies, health centers and medical offices listed on www.vaccines.gov.
 Frane said the program was not well-known among workers, and Worz said distribution was favoring the large pharmacy chains, slowing access in rural communities.
 Of the nation’s 19,400 independent pharmacies, federal officials said 627, many in rural areas, were enrolled in the program and 100 more were being added.

 A big obstacle, though, continues to be resistance to vaccination among nurses and aides.
-Like many facility owners, Avalon Health Care Group, which owns or operates more than a dozen nursing homes in Western states, is not mandating staff be vaccinated.
+Like many facility owners, Avalon Health Care Group, which owns or operates more than a dozen nursing homes in western states, is not mandating staff be vaccinated.
 Dr. Sabine von Preyss-Friedman, Avalon’s chief medical officer, said she tries to address the reasons with each worker and won’t abandon the push.

 “We’re not going to just say, ‘OK, everyone get vaccinated,’ and then forget about it,” she said.